Imagine this. You’re at a concert with friends when someone leans over and shouts in your ear: ‘what colour is this song?’

-Don’t worry, synesthesia is far from being a disease or disorder.
-In fact, research has shown that people with it can actually perform better on some memory and intelligence tests, according to The Synesthesia Project!
+Don’t worry, sound to colour synesthesia is far from being a disease or disorder.
+In fact, research has shown that people with synesthesia can actually perform better on some memory and intelligence tests, according to The Synesthesia Project!

 Not only that, but a remarkably high number of famous artists and musicians have admitted to having chromesthesia – from Vincent Van Gogh to David Hockney, Leonard Bernstein and Wassily Kandinsky.
 Kandinsky even used his chromesthesia to create his paintings – one reason why many are named after musical terms, like ‘Compositions’ and ‘Improvisations’!

-When synesthesia was first discovered in the 19th Century, people wrongly traced it back to the eyes, thinking it shared similar qualities to colour blindness.
+When sound to colour synesthesia was first discovered in the 19th Century, people wrongly traced it back to the eyes, thinking it shared similar qualities to colour blindness.
 But once they realised that people can experience the same characteristics with their eyes closed, that idea was shelved.

 Instead, we turned to neurologists to shed some light…

-Although there are still no definite answers, most people now believe that synesthesia comes from childhood experiences where associations were formed between stimuli.
+Although there are still no definite answers, most people now believe that sound to colour synesthesia comes from childhood experiences where associations were formed between stimuli.
 For example, you might associate Mondays with the colour orange because on Mondays you used to do maths in an orange textbook.